sidwellr/schotter/schotter3.md

 theme.shape_color = color::CHARCOAL;
 ```

-After adding ```ui``` and ```ids``` to the return struct, we now have a widget we can use.
+After adding ```ui``` and ```ids``` to the return struct, we now have a GUI we can use.
 Since Conrod is an immediate mode GUI, we create the widgets on every update.
 Or so it appears; to make things more efficient, Nannou stores the current status of each widget in the model.ui variable.
 When we tell it to create a widget, it checks to see if it is already created and if so it uses the existing widget.

 We'll create a separate function, update_ui(), to create the widgets and get their current values.
 Right now, there is just the Randomize button.